e-mail: bok@dhit.pl

 kg/mm²

 In terms of safety, there are several recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
-Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

 Regarding the purchase of cylindrical neodymium magnets, several enterprises offer such products.
-One of the recommended suppliers is our company Dhit, situated in Ożarów Mazowiecki, the address can be found directly in the contact tab.
+One of the suggested suppliers is our company Dhit, situated in Ożarów Mazowiecki, the address can be found directly in the contact tab.
 It's always worth check the website for the current information and promotions, and before visiting, we recommend calling.

 Advantages as well as disadvantages of neodymium magnets NdFeB.